-- The iPads and iOS version meets the minimum system requirements of the app.
+- The iPads and iOS versions meet the minimum system requirements of the app from the App store.

-- Optionally: the devices that’ll receive the apps are “Supervised”.
-Without the Supervised status, the device will ask for the Apple ID credentials.
+- Eligible devices for VPP apps are “Supervised”.
+Without the Supervised status, the device will ask for Apple ID credentials.
 If the device is supervised and the logged-in Apple ID is “Associated” with VPP, the installation will be completely silent.
-To learn more about supervised please view this help centre article.
+To learn more about supervised Apple devices please view this help center article.

 The app is managed but has been removed by the user.
 When the app is installed again (even by the user), it will be managed once again.

 There are several reasons why an App will show as Removed by User when trying to install:

 - The App is really removed by the user

 - The App installation has been scheduled but the installation command hasn't been acknowledged by the device yet

 - The App is a 32 bit App that isn't supported by iOS 11 or higher devices - in this case, the app install will be acknowledged, but the app will not install on the device

 In case the app is a 32-bit app, you should check if the device is running iOS 11 since 32-bit Apps are no longer supported by iOS 11 and the iTunes App page to confirm if it's 32-bit.

 The App says 'VPP account not associated yet.
 The current status is Registered'